Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 When using Community, Plain HTTP or TLS/SSL Mutual Auth can be selected.

+Additionally, if Plain HTTP is selected, SOLR Replication can be added.

 ```
 ?
 Which Alfresco version do you want to use?
 6.1
 ?
 Would you like to use Alfresco enterprise or community? community
 ?
 Would you like to use http or https? http
+?
+Would you like to use a SOLR Cluster (2 nodes in master-slave)?
+Yes
 ```

 ## Enterprise